Explore UCD

 This means taking your elective credits in a structured manner over the course of your degree to form a recognised block of learning in a subject area amounting to a minimum of 15 credits – typically three 5 credit modules.

 A Structured Elective will appear on your official UCD Transcript, and means future employers will see that you have a block of credits in a specific area.
-Competence in global languages is increasingly valued in a multilingual, international work environment in Ireland and overseas.

-Structured Elective poster cropped
+Structured Elective graphic

 How do I register for a structured elective?

 Students who have completed at least 15 credits from the set of specified electives will be awarded an elective specialisation.
-Students will not register for this elective specialisation in advance.
-It will be awarded post hoc based on the electives they have chosen during their undergraduate studies.
+You do not need to register for this elective specialisation in advance.
+It will be awarded once your degree is completed based on the electives chosen during your undergraduate studies.
+Electives taken at any stage of your programme may be included.

 What happens if I don’t complete the full 15 credits?

 Any elective module will still be included on your UCD transcript, along with the grade you've achieved and the CEFR level you have reached.
-So even if you only complete one module in a particular language, you will still be able to display evidence of your competence.

 All of our classes are synchronised with the Common European Framework of Reference (CEFR) making it much easier for students to clearly define their language learning progress and level of proficiency.